-Bobbie Calhoun lives in South Park and has been involved with music since she was a child.
-She initially played flute and piccolo, but has focused on handbells for the past 20 years.
-She has degrees in Mechanical Engineering and Education, and a minor in Music Education.
-She has 2 children and 4 grandsons.
-Bobbie is retired and volunteers with Meals on Wheels and Jefferson Regional Medical Center.
+Bobbie Calhoun lives in South Park and has been involved with music forever.
+She initially played flute and piccolo, but has focused on handbells for 35 years.
+She has degrees in Mechanical Engineering and Education, a minor in Music Education & owns a patent.
+She has two children and four fantastic grandsons.

-Beth Dakin has been ringing handbells for 25 years in choirs in Virginia, Georgia and Pittsburgh.
+Beth Dakin has been ringing handbells since 1985 in choirs in Virginia, Georgia and Pittsburgh.
 She has a PhD in Genetics and works as a researcher in the Biology Department at Duquesne University.
 Beth and her husband have a son and a daughter.